-If I had to nominate one year as the most tumultuous in the history of Hillsbororough Township Schools it would be hard to find a better candidate than 1928.
-Trouble had been brewing for sixteen years, and had been boiling over since at least 1925.
-Hillsborough Township had never adequately provided for the huge influx of students that came with the opening of the Johns Manville factory in the northeast corner of the muncipality in 1912, and now they would have to answer for it.
+If I had to nominate one year as the most tumultuous in the history of Hillsborough Township Schools it would be hard to find a better candidate than 1928.
+Trouble had been brewing for sixteen years and had been boiling over since at least 1925.
+Hillsborough Township had never adequately provided for the huge influx of students that came with the opening of the Johns Manville factory in the northeast corner of the municipality in 1912, and now they would have to answer for it.

 |Bloomingdale School, August 2017|

 |Detail from the 1873 Hillsborough map showing Bloomingdale District 43|

 The state insisted that Hillsborough build a new eight-room brick school for Manville, plus add a four-room addition to School 1 (Main Street School).
 The story gets complicated from here, with a lot of business concerning improper referendums and illegally purchased land.

 Much of the intrigue concerned board president William H. Hill - a 25-year member of the board who, according to the Courier News, bragged often of being "the guiding hand in the educational affairs of the township."
 He tried unsuccessfully to have a two-room school built at Blackwell's Mills - where he resided - to replace the century-old one-room school there.